top of page

 - LA Downtown News

-Many people around the world have heard alt-pop singer / songwriter Scott Oatley aka Vân Scott’s voice, but they probably didn’t know it.
-As a sought-after singer in the Hollywood session scene, Scott has had the chance to perform on some of the industry’s most well-known projects.
+Many people around the world have heard alt pop singer-songwriter Scott Oatley aka Vân Scott’s voice, but they probably didn’t know it.
+As a sought-after singer in the Hollywood session scene, Scott has had the chance to perform on some of the entertainment industry’s most well-known projects.
 Since his first professional recording session as part of the High School Music 3: Senior Year cast, he’s had the opportunity to sing for renowned film composers like Danny Elfman and Michael Giacchino, sung on blockbuster scores for La La Land, Jurassic World, and Sing, been a featured singer on ABC's Black-ish and FOX's The Simpsons, and has performed as a background vocalist for The Oscars and The Voice, to name just a few of his credits.
-But now, Scott has turned the spotlight on his own artistry, putting his multi-instrumental talent and songwriting skills front and center.
+But now, Scott's own artistry is stealing the spotlight, putting his multi-instrumental talent and songwriting skills front and center.

 Winner-USASC.jpg